csuwildcat/ddi/specs/container-overview.md

 ## Request/Response

 To maximize reuse of existing standards and open source projects, The REST API uses [JSON API's specification][2773b365] for request, response, and query formats, and leverages Schema.org's standard data set for encoding stored data and response objects.
 Requests should be formatted in accordance with the JSON API documentation: http://jsonapi.org/format/#fetching.
 Note: the `Accept` header parameter for requests should be set to `application/vnd.api+json`.

+#### Authentication

+The process of authenticating requests from the primary user or an agent shall follow the FIDO and Web Authentication specifications.
+These specifications may require modifications in order to support challenging globally known IDs with provably linked keys.

 #### Example Request